Nuclear explosion: Proliferation

+Post-Cold War

+With the 1996 signing of the Comprehensive Nuclear-Test-Ban Treaty, underground nuclear testing ceased globally, with the exception of 1998 tests by India and Pakistan.

+In the 21st century, the only country to carry out conventional nuclear weapons testing is North Korea.
+Their program has carried out six tests, beginning a fission device in 2006 and most recently testing a possible two-stage fusion device in 2017.

+Besides bomb testing, one nuclear explosion i.e. fission chain reaction is believed to have taken place in the 2019 Nyonoksa radiation accident in Russia.

+Additionally, very small fusion explosions have taken place since the 1970s in various inertial confinement fusion facilities around the world.
+Although pure fusion weapons are not believed to be possessed or researched by any state, these experiments advance stockpile stewardship for nuclear states.

 Nuclear weapons

-Only two nuclear weapons have been deployed in combat—both by the United States against Japan in World War II.
+Two nuclear weapons have been deployed in combat—both by the United States against Japan in World War II.
 The first event occurred on the morning of 6 August 1945, when the United States Army Air Forces dropped a uranium gun-type device, code-named "Little Boy", on the city of Hiroshima, killing 70,000 people, including 20,000 Japanese combatants and 20,000 Korean slave laborers.
 The second event occurred three days later when the United States Army Air Forces dropped a plutonium implosion-type device, code-named "Fat Man", on the city of Nagasaki.
 It killed 39,000 people, including 27,778 Japanese munitions employees, 2,000 Korean slave laborers, and 150 Japanese combatants.
 In total, around 109,000 people were killed in these bombings.
 Nuclear weapons are largely seen as a 'deterrent' by most governments; the sheer scale of the destruction caused by nuclear weapons has discouraged their use in warfare.